 Results from monitoring activities will be recorded and annual reports prepared by in-house staff or suitably qualified and experienced third parties.
-Environmental performance reports will be submitted to the Conservation Environment Protection Authority and other regulatory authorities (such as the Mineral Resources Authority) as part of routine environmental reporting as per the conditions of the environmental permit and other FRHEP approvals.
+Environmental performance reports will be submitted to the Conservation and Environment Protection Authority and other regulatory authorities, as part of routine environmental reporting as per the conditions of the environmental permit and other project approvals.

-Table 1-5 outlines the monitoring required to demonstrate performance in air quality, noise and vibration management.
+Table 1-4 outlines the monitoring required to demonstrate performance in air quality, noise and vibration management.